Varavoor

 It is widely believed that this village was situated on the banks of Bharathapuzha during prehistoric times.
 Shrinking of the river over several millennia of human settlements has moved the village more distant from its banks.
 It is surrounded by small green hills and is 30 mins drive away from the cultural capital of Kerala.
 Varavoor was declared "litigation-free" village on 7 May 2000.

 Climatic conditions in and around Varavoor varies around the year.
 The well-known Palakkal Pooram is usually held in the month of February welcoming tourists from different parts of the country.
-During the month of February, paddy fields surrounding the Palakkal temple is usually fallow after harvest, making it ideal location for gathering for the pooram festivities and for fireworks at night.
+During the month of February, paddy fields surrounding the Palakkal temple is usually fallow after harvest.

 Flora and Fauna

 Varavoor is home to a wide variety of flora and fauna.
 Several herbs and plant species are found in small patches around the place.
 Main occupation of the people used to be agriculture.
 Many youngsters had relocated to cities looking for a white collar job in the past and agriculture has since taken a backseat, like elsewhere in the state.
 Once lush green paddy fields are now dry barren pieces of land.
 Animals mainly include domestic livestock and cattle.
 Small animals like mongoose, porcupine, squirrels etc. were once in abundance.
 When the habitat of animals like snakes, peacocks, foxes, monkeys, deer and boars were disturbed, they took on to the remaining paddy fields and rubber plantations.
 Now many of these animals are sighted regularly in the fields and bushes.
 Depletion of water bodies have driven away many species of birds which used to flock in and roost in the locality.